ZPESystems/Ansible/examples/playbooks/system-roles/SDP_zpecloud/Readme.md

 ## Configuration Process to be followed

-This guide assumes that the GateSR device is used as an Ansible host that will provision itself.
-It also assumes that only a minimal configuration was performed and that the device has multiple WAN connections.
+This guide assumes that the GateSR device is enrolled into ZPE Cloud.
+Also, the Ansible Control node is a Nodegrid device.
+Similarly, it is assumed that only a minimal configuration was performed and that the device has multiple WAN connections.
 Furthermore, as an example, the device's switch is configured in an specific scenario considering LAN segmentation by using VLANs.

 ### Step 1: Download Ansible Library
 - Download Ansible Library from https://github.com/ZPESystems/Ansible